-Before opening his exhibition in Chile, Theo Jansen conducted a talk at the Gabriela Mistral Cultural Center – GAM on April 12th, where he discussed topics such as creation and observation of the environment, nature and evolution, chance and mathematical algorithms.
-In addition, he made demonstrations with different parts of his Strandbeests to dynamically and interactively explain their mechanical systems.
-He also spoke of his creative process and development over the past 27 years of his life.
+Before opening his exhibition in Chile, Theo Jansen conducted a talk at the Gabriela Mistral Cultural Center – GAM on April 12th, where he discussed topics such as creation and observation of the environment, nature, evolution, probability, and mathematical algorithms.
+In addition, he explained the mechanical processes behind different parts of his Strandbeests through interactive demonstrations.
+He also spoke about the evolution of his creative process over the past 27 years of his life.

 How can the Strandbeests adapt to this post-plastic era in which we are living in?